Written by Eric Saward. This four-episode serial first aired from March 8—16, 1982.

 - Ham-to-Ham Combat: Whenever the 1980s version of the Cyber-Leader is involved, expect wall-to-wall scene chewing from at least one other actor.
 Such as Peter Davison in this serial, who tries to out-ham his enemy with all he can muster.

-- Large Ham: The Cyber-Leader, of all people.
+- The Cyber-Leader, of all people.
 "My army awaits, DOCTORRR!"
 Throughout the episode, he displays anger, pride, irritation, even malicious smugness.
-It's even Lampshaded by the Doctor:
+It's even lampshaded by the Doctor:

 - Phlebotinum Killed the Dinosaurs: Turns out the ship that crashes into Earth (with Adric still on it) was the supposed meteor that killed the Dinosaurs.